Activity 4: How Would You Want to Be Treated

 - How do you think the man felt after he had been hurt and robbed?

-If you have told the participatory version of the story, ask the child who played the wounded man how he/she felt.
+If you have told the participatory version of the story, ask the child who played the wounded man how they felt.

 - In what ways did the Samaritan help the wounded man?
 (Make a list that includes giving his time, wine, strength (walking while the man rode on his donkey) energy, food and money.)